cfpb/design-system/docs/pages/video.md

   ### Audio

   High-quality audio is incredibly important.
-We always emphasize recording and delivering the clearest, most crisp audio possible.
+We always emphasize recording and delivering the clearest, sharpest audio possible.

   * When recording an interview or other on-camera talent, try to hide all microphones.
 This can mean hiding a lavalier mic out of frame, under a collar, within an open jacket, or even in a subject’s hair.
 But remember—clean audio is the most important thing.
 We will show a lavalier mic if it means better quality audio.
 Otherwise, we’ll just use the audio from a professional shotgun/boom that’s slightly out of frame, instead.

-  * If recording with a shotgun microphone, the best-sounding audio typically comes from aiming the microphone at the subject’s throat or right about the chest.
+  * If recording with a shotgun microphone, the best-sounding audio typically comes from aiming the microphone at the subject’s throat or right above the chest.
 Try angling the mic from above and slightly at an angle.

   * Audio should adhere to broadcast standards, averaging around -12dB with peaking not to rise above -6dB.